Jacobin (magazine)

-Jacobin is an American socialist magazine based in New York.
-Bhaskar Sunkara was its founding editor.
+Jacobin is an American socialist magazine based in New York City, founded in 2010 by Bhaskar Sunkara.
 As of 2023, the magazine reported a paid print circulation of 75,000 and over 3 million monthly online visitors.
-Established in 2010, Jacobin's circulation grew in 2016 with the increasing attention on leftist ideas stimulated by Bernie Sanders' presidential campaign.
-The magazine's name is inspired by C. L. R. James's 1938 book The Black Jacobins, about the Haitian Revolution.
-Ideologically, the magazine is associated with democratic socialism and the Democratic Socialists of America.

 History and overview

 The publication began as an online magazine released in September 2010, expanding into a print journal later that year.
 Jacobin founder Bhaskar Sunkara said that he intended for Jacobin to perform a similar role on the contemporary left to that undertaken by National Review on the post-war right, i.e. "to cohere people around a set of ideas, and to interact with the mainstream of liberalism with that set of ideas".
 In 2016, the Columbia Journalism Review called it "most successful American ideological magazine to launch in the past decade".

 Jacobins popularity grew with the increasing attention on leftist ideas stimulated by Bernie Sanders' 2016 presidential campaign, with subscriptions tripling from 10,000 in the summer of 2015 to 32,000 as of the first issue of 2017, with 16,000 new subscribers being added in the two months after Donald Trump's election.

 In spring 2017, Jacobin launched a peer-reviewed journal, Catalyst: A Journal of Theory and Strategy, which is today edited by New York University professor Vivek Chibber and a small editorial board.
 As of 2022, Catalyst claims a subscriber base of 7,500.

 In November 2018, the magazine's first foreign-language edition, Jacobin Italia, was launched.
 Sunkara described it as "a classic franchise model", with the parent publication providing publishing and editorial advice and taking a small slice of revenue, but otherwise granting the Italian magazine autonomy.
-Today, other editions are published out of Argentina, Brazil, Germany, Greece, and the Netherlands.
+Today, other editions are published in Argentina, Brazil, Germany, Greece, and the Netherlands.